 Listening to your gut can save you.
-Not once, not twice but quite a number of times.
+Not once, not twice but several times.
 How do I listen to my gut or intuition you may ask?
 Is my gut feeling enough?
 Can I trust my gut?
-Listening to my gut has saved me a number of times and as you would come to agree with me, this hunch may sometimes be pointless.
+Listening to my gut has saved me many times and as you would come to agree with me, this hunch may sometimes be pointless.

 The first thing to remind yourself of is that it is OK to listen to your gut.
 It is OK and healthy to follow your intuition.
 Yes, it is OK to allow your intuition guide you in your dealings.
 This is because your gut is your past and present experience working in tandem with what you know.

 Listen To Your Gut.

 The first five months of 2019 was largely about taking specific actions from a strong sense of intuition.
 I heard the whispers of my gut, followed my intuition and my life changed.

 In April, I visited the hospital straight from the exam hall seemingly strong, hale and hearty.
 After blood was drawn for tests and the results came out, I was admitted for 3 nights.
 By the time I was discharged I had received 6 intravenous infusions also known as drips.

 Before my visit, the hunch to visit the hospital was pointless.
 This was because the pharmacist had diagnosed my complaints as catarrh/cough and had placed me on medication for the same.